DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Once confirmed, your transaction should be broadcasted!

-#### Withdrawal method 2
+### Withdrawal method 2

-This is the backup method and should only be needed in case you lose one hardware wallet and its seed.
-It makes sure that our third seed works.
+This is the backup method and should only be needed in case you lose one hardware wallet and its seed or passphrase.
+This makes sure that our third seed works and that it was transferred properly to our main computer.

 In Electrum, go to send, enter an address to another wallet you control.
-Select the rest of the test amount you have left in the wallet, pick a fee and select “preview”:
+Select the rest of the test amount you have left in the wallet by clicking "Max", pick a fee and select “preview”:

 ![Electrum 25](images/40_electrum_25.png)